 If you would like to return to the visitor centre at this point turn left and follow the drive.
 If you would like to continue cross Monument Drive and follow the path to the right of the open area on the other side as it goes into the woods ahead.

 At the first crossroads you come to turn right.
 Continue ahead until you come to a junction where multiple paths meet and you appear to have two straight on options.

 Take the left ahead option.
 This path very quickly drops down hill and up again.
 This is its most distinguishing feature.
-Follow this path for about half a mile as it gradually inclines.
+Follow this path for about ½ mile (800m) as it gradually inclines.
 Ignore a number of paths on both sides.